-“I went through three pairs of gloves, because my hands were getting so wet,” said Will Gadd.
+“I went through three pairs of gloves, because my hands were getting so wet,” says Will Gadd.
 “I literally had to warm up my ice tools and scrape the ice off them – that's how much spray was coming off the falls.
 It's such a violent place.”

-Given the high-profile location, sharp-eyed visitors to Niagara spotted the unusual activity on the falls and reported it to local news outlets as a "practice course" for parks police.
+Given the high-profile location, sharp-eyed visitors to Niagara spotted the unusual activity on the falls and reported it to local news outlets as a 'practice course' for parks police.
 But not long after word got out about what was really happening, and Gadd was swept away on a whirlwind tour of talk shows and news outlets to talk about the historic achievement.